ggrothendieck/batchfiles/trunk/batchfiles.md

 require changes when you install a new version of R.  It will automatically detect this; however, `Rpathset.bat` will require that the `set` statements be modified appropriately.
 `R.bat help` gives a quick overview and some examples.
+Another way to use `R.bat` is to copy it to `#Rscript.bat` in which case the new version can be placed in the first line of any R script to turn it into a Windows batch file as described later.

 `movedir.bat` and `copydir.bat` are used for moving or copying packages from one library to another such as when R is upgraded to a new version.